pinecoders/pinecoders.github.io/faq_and_code/README.md

 srcLo = input(low, "Source for Lows")
 timeAllowed = input("1200-1500", "Allowed hours", input.session)

-// Check to see if we are in allowed hours. timeIsAllowed = time(timeframe.period, timeAllowed) var hi = 10e-10 var lo = 10e10
+// Check to see if we are in allowed hours using session info on all 7 days of the week. timeIsAllowed = time(timeframe.period, timeAllowed + ":1234567") var hi = 10e-10 var lo = 10e10 if timeIsAllowed
-if timeIsAllowed